Visit Nepal – Kumari In Nepal The Living Goddess

 In 2007, there was a scandal regarding the then Kumari and her visit to the USA.
 Sajani Shakya, the Kumari of Bhaktapur visited the US to attend the program of releasing a documentary.

-The elder council of the Newar community removed her from the title claiming it was a violation of Kumari tradition.
+The elder council of the Newar community removed her from the title claiming it was a violation of living goddess Kumari of Kathmandu tradition.
 Since the day of her appointment, she is not supposed to put her feet on the ground out of her residence.

 However, the public protests had forced the authority to reinstate her with a re-cleansing ceremony.